Into Film Clubs

 As a result of Hull's City of Culture status, the BFI is funding 'Transformative Film Culture For Hull', as part of its National Lottery-funded Film Audience Network, and led by its lead partner BFI Film Hub North.
 The initiative is delivered through Hull 2017, Hull Independent Cinema, and a unique partnership of film festivals, educational and archive partners from across the North.
 'Transformative Film Culture For Hull' will bring a packed programme of more than 400 screenings, one-off events and film festivals to Hull and the region throughout 2017.
 The programme reflects the BFI's activities across the UK to bring film to audiences where there is less opportunity for them to experience and engage in film, and to support local film networks and audience initiatives.
 There will be much more to explore, celebrate and enjoy.

 Available free for teachers and educators, a screening of Queen of Katwe is taking place on International Women's Day (8 March) as part of Hull UK City of Culture's Women of the World festival.
 Register below.

 A cross-curricular resource that explores primary pupils' skill sets and applies them to a range of film industry careers.

 A teaching resource to support Secondary students' exploration of careers in the film industry.

 Any film.
 Any genre.
 Any time of year.
-Enter film of the month today.
+Enter our Film of the Month competition today.

 Closing date Ongoing